-Today marks the seventy-fifth birthday of American author Virginia Euwer Wolff.
+Today marks the birthday of American author Virginia Euwer Wolff.
 She grew up on her familyâ€™s fruit ranch in Oregonâ€™s Cascade Mountains.
 Her father died when she was fiveâ€”she would later create many fatherless children in her novels.
 A violinist, Wolff attended Smith College, and then traveled with her husband and two children.
 In the seventies she returned to Oregon to teach high school English and begin her writing career.

 Probably Still Nick Swanson appeared in 1988.
 But in 1993 Wolff published Make Lemonade, the first book in a trilogy that would make her reputation as a writer.
 So many aspects of this stream-of-consciousness poetic novel made it unusual for its time and it remains unique today.
 In Make Lemonade Wolff explores poverty and its crushing effects on the young.
 But although readers grow to learn a great deal about the protagonist, LaVaughn, an intelligent fourteen-year-old with great drive, and the down-on-her luck teenage mother Jolly that LaVaughn babysits for, the race of the characters is never specified.
 Readers have believed them to be white, black, and Asian; hence there are as many interpretations of this book as there are readers.